Maine Voters Will Decide If They Want More Access To Medicaid

 That surprise 2012 court ruling shifted the political battle.
 While the GOP-led House of Representatives would go on to take over 50 symbolic ACA repeal votes, progressive and conservative activists descended on state legislatures to fight over Medicaid expansion.

 The intensity of those battles illustrated the importance of Medicaid expansion as a component of the ACA.
-The program not only lowered the number of people without health insurance it, also has arguably made repealing the health care law harder.
+The program not only lowered the number of people without health insurance, it also has arguably made repealing the health care law harder.

 Medicaid funding cuts included in Senate bills to repeal ACA were the primary reason that Sen. Susan Collins, R-Maine, broke ranks with most of the GOP to oppose the bills.